kubevela/kubevela.github.io/docs/end-user/policies/apply-once.md

 ```

-In this case, only support changing the replicas by other controllers, such as HPA.
+In this case, only support changing the replicas field by other controllers, such as HPA.
 The selector rule support: `componentNames`,`componentTypes`,`oamTypes`,`resourceNames`,`resourceTypes` and `traitTypes`.

-The configuration drift check will be launched every 5 minutes after Application enters the running state or the suspending state without errors.
+The configuration drift check will be launched every 5 minutes after the application enters the running state or the suspending state without errors.
 You can configure the time by setting the `application-re-sync-period` bootstrap parameter in the controller.
 See [bootstrap parameters](../../platform-engineers/system-operation/bootstrap-parameters) for details.